FreedomZZQ/Collector/README.md

     + The UI is easy enough to navigate without much dictionary look-ups.
 The field labels can be renamed into other languages.
 The only problem is I've encountered Chinese, Japanese, and Korean rendering, which will be packaged on a per-case basis.
 - Migration to SQLite or other database structure vs JSON.
     + For a personal collection software (mainly for my own use), JSON works fine.
 Unless you own a museum with 1000+ articles, or you have... a problem (in which case you need a doctor, not a program)
-- Scrollable fields and remove field word limit
-    + Sorry I tried.
-Claude was able to write a scroll bar but texts don't scroll with it, and I'm too dumb to know how to fix it